 Basically the antithesis of the San Francisco hipster haven that is the Mission, Cow Hollow, anchored by Union Street, is the city's yuppie mecca—land of Lululemon-clad millennial moms pushing strollers between yoga class and mimosa brunch.

-Still, you'll find countless small studios where you can work up a sweat, and juice bars remain plentiful.
+You'll find countless small studios where you can work up a sweat and grab a green juice.
 When you're ready to hit the harder stuff, Union Street has a plethora of casual restaurants and taverns.
 But first, get your shop on at the indie boutiques, where you can pick up everything from fresh-picked bouquets to a tin of caviar or a Casper mattress.
-Look out for the local street fair each June.
+Look out for the Union Street Festival each June.

 The Best Cafes + Restaurants in Cow Hollow, San Francisco